-- The LRM measure equivalent of the location is displayed in the Station field.
+- The linear referencing method (LRM) measure equivalent to the location is displayed in the Station field.
 For example, if the LRM is milepoint, the number of miles at that location will be displayed.

 - The Route Name text box is populated in the From section.

 - Type the station value of the starting station.

 - In the Starting Station section, click the drop-down arrow and choose the units for station values.

 - In the Starting Station section, click the Direction drop-down arrow and choose the direction.

 This selection indicates the direction the station values increase along the route compared to the direction of calibration of the route.

 - In the From section, provide the station number to allot the From measure for the event using one of the following options: